 Alleged fraudster granted self-recognisance bail

-Accra, Oct.
-19, GNA - A trader, Rebecca Brome, was on Thursday granted bail by an Accra Circuit Court when she appeared before it for defrauding two persons of various sums of money.
+A trader was on Thursday granted bail by an Accra Circuit Court when she appeared before it for defrauding two persons of various sums of money.

-Rebecca was granted a self-recognisance bail by the court presided over by Madam Mary N. A Aryee.
+Rebecca Brome was granted a self-recognisance bail by the court presided over by Mary N. A Aryee.

 On September 30, the complainants spotted the accused in town and arrested her to the police.